MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker-cli.md

 -   List currently running docker containers: `docker ps`
 -   List all docker containers (running and stopped): `docker ps -a`
+-   Start a container from an image, with a random name: `docker run --rm IMAGE`
--   Start a container from an image, with a custom name: `docker run --name CONTAINER_NAME IMAGE`
+-   Start a container from an image, with a custom name: `docker run  --rm --name CONTAINER_NAME IMAGE`
+-   Expose and publish ports of a server. `docker run --rm -p 80:8080 IMAGE`
 -   Start or stop an existing container: `docker start|stop CONTAINER_NAME`
 -   Pull an image from a docker registry: `docker pull IMAGE`
--   Open a shell inside of an already running container: `docker exec -it CONTAINER_NAME sh`
+-   Open a shell inside of an already running container: `docker exec -it CONTAINER_NAME bash`
 -   Remove a stopped container: `docker rm CONTAINER_NAME`
 -   Fetch and follow the logs of a container: `docker logs -f CONTAINER_NAME`